Kilwinning: Toponymy

-The Kilwinning Community Archaeology Project carried out a dig in Kilwinning Abbey in 2010, which revealed much about the life of the people in the area during the medieval period.

-Architecture

-Abbot Adam's Bridge, was constructed in mediaeval times with much of the original structure standing today.
-The bridge was widened in 1859.

-Geography

-Kilwinning is located on the banks of the River Garnock in Ayrshire, west/central Scotland.
-Kilwinning's neighbours are the coastal towns of Stevenston to the west and Irvine to the south while inland lies Dalry to the north.

 Masonic links

 Kilwinning is notable for housing the original Lodge of Freemasonry in Scotland.
 When the Lodges were renumbered, Kilwinning was kept as Lodge Number '0', the Mother Lodge of Scotland.

 The origin of the Lodge is unclear with the first documentary evidence being a mention in The Schaw Statutes of 1598 and 1599, which identify it in its first paragraph as the "heid and secund ludge of Scotland".

 The lodge's own legend attributes the formation to the building of the Abbey at Kilwinning in the 12th century.
 There existed in this period corporations or fraternities of masons, endowed with certain privileges and immunities, capable of erecting religious structures in the Gothic style.
 A party of these foreign masons is supposed to have come from Italy, or Cologne, for the purpose of building the Abbey at Kilwinning and to have founded there the first regularly constituted Operative Lodge in Scotland.
 The Lodge is reputed to have been held in the chapter house on the eastern side of the cloisters.
-On the broken walls and moldering arches of the Abbey numerous and varied Masons' marks may be seen, some very beautiful in design.
+On the broken walls and moldering arches of the Abbey numerous and varied Masons' marks may be seen.